 LendingCrowd is the trading name of Edinburgh Alternative Finance Limited, Company Number SC468392, authorised and regulated by the Financial Conduct Authority (Firm reference number 670991).
 LendingCrowd and its products are not covered by the Financial Services Compensation Scheme.

-The company's registered office is 23 Manor Place, Edinburgh, EH3 7DX.
+The company's registered office is 50 Lothian Road, Festival Square, Edinburgh, EH3 9WJ.

 Copyright © LendingCrowd 2024.
 All rights reserved.